Easter palm

 An Easter palm (Palma wielkanocna, Verba) is a traditional Lithuanian and Polish symbolic decoration associated with Palm Sunday.
 Barbara Ogrodowska states that the ceremonial palm branch is the "most important attribute" of Palm Sunday in Poland.
 Communities of Polish emigrants, such as those in the United States, observe the tradition of making of Easter palms as well.

-Appearance and composition
+History, appearance and composition

 Traditionally, Easter palms are prepared on Ash Wednesday, from willow branches (with catkins).
 As palm trees are not indigenous to Poland, willow branches serve as symbolic substitutes for palm branches.
 An Easter palm may also sport some decorations, such as ribbons or dried flowers or other plants, with attributed beneficial effects.